 What is the best VPN for Kodi?

 It so happens that specialization works rarely in the VPN space.
 Versatile tools are usually some of the best at doing any one thing, mostly because they can afford it.
 This is the case with NordVPN, which we consider a Top 2 VPN service overall, as well as the best VPN for Kodi.

 Let’s break it down: what do you need from a good Kodi VPN?
 Clearly, security and performance are of primary importance, but it’s also important to assess whether the VPN can unblock Netflix and other entertainment platforms, as well as whether it’s compatible with Kodi devices.

 Here’s the kicker – it’s also cheap.
-You can get a subscription that gives you 6 simultaneous connections for $11.95 a month, $5.75 a month billed annually, or $3.29 a month billed every two years.
+You can get a subscription that gives you 6 simultaneous connections for $11.95 a month, $9.00 a month billed every 6 months, or $6.99 a month billed annually.

 Read our full NordVPN Review

 What we said about NordVPN also applies to ExpressVPN.
 This is another all-around great VPN that’s either the best or second best in most areas.
 That’s true for Kodi as well – ExpressVPN will secure you and keep the speed high.

 Albeit not as strong security-wise as NordVPN, ExpressVPN can compete in that area with just about any other VPN service.
 As a matter of fact, when it comes to the raw basics, ExpressVPN is almost indistinguishable from Nord.
 It will encrypt your data and put it under a strong lock and key – AES-256 (strong enough to keep Prometheus chained to a rock).
 This VPN has a formidable arsenal of features, including a kill switch, split tunneling, and stealth servers.
 The latter will ensure your safety in restricted countries (China, Russia, Turkey, Iran, etc.).